dash14/v-network-graph-docs/docs/examples/layout.md

 Node layout can be achieved by writing the x,y coordinates of each node given in the `layouts` property of `<v-network-graph>` according to the layout desired to be realized in the application.
-The following is an example of using an external library to automatically layout the tree structure of a directed graph.
+The following is an example of using an external library (dagre:
+Directed graph layout for JavaScript) to automatically layout the tree structure of a directed graph.

 <demo-tabs :use-data="true">
 <template v-slot:demo>